ONSdigital/csvcubed/external-docs/docs/guides/configuration/column-definitions.md

 }
 ```

+Brief descriptions of the five column types are given below.
+For more information on each type, and to see configuration examples, click on the section header.

 ## [Dimensions](./columns/dimensions.md#dimension-configuration)

 *Dimension* columns serve to identify observations in the data set.
 A combined set of values for all dimension components (including measures) should uniquely identify a single observation value.
 Examples of dimensions include the time period to which the observation applies, or the geographic region which the observation covers.
 Think of the principle of [MECE](https://en.wikipedia.org/wiki/MECE_principle).

 ## [Observations](./columns/observations.md#observation-configuration)

-The *observation* column contains the numerical values of observations recorded in the data set.
+*Observation* columns contain the numerical values of observations recorded in the data set.

 ## [Measures](./columns/measures.md#measure-configuration)

-The *measure* column represents the phenomenon being observed, and is effectively another form of dimension.
+*Measure* columns represent the phenomenon being observed, and are effectively another form of dimension.

 ## [Units](./columns/units.md#unit-configuration)

-The *unit* column is a type of attribute column which provides the units of the observation.
+*Unit* columns are a type of attribute column which provide the units of the observation.

 ## [Attributes](./columns/attributes.md#attribute-configuration)

 *Attribute* columns allow us to qualify and interpret observed values.
 This enables specification of units of measure, any scaling factors and metadata such as the status of the observation (e.g. *estimated*, *provisional*).

-Attribute columns can link to [resources](../../glossary/index.md#uri) or [literals](../../glossary/index.md#literal).
+Attributes can either be [resources](../../glossary/index.md#uri) or [literals](../../glossary/index.md#literal).